All Episodes

 So the more he works and the more money he makes, the more child support he's going to end up paying.

-Well, the issue the issue ultimately is California itself.
+Well, the issue ultimately is California itself.

 We have the California Air Resource Board, unelected board that just is raising our gas tax again coming up July 1st.

-We have our health insurance, my health insurance, mine quadrupled in 2024.
+We have our health insurance, my health insurance, mine, quadrupled in 2024.

 My son, he's five.